guangLess/quill_onFire/README.md

 Button on the left browser, toggle its shape's state from free mouse motion to motion controlled by the board clicked index.
 ```
-// Board.jsx toggles for <PTsChart />
+// Board.jsx toggles for <PTsChart /> must be a better way to do this.
 handleClick() {
     this.setState(prevState => ({
     pointerState: !prevState.pointerState